Nuitka/Nuitka-website/README.rst

 .. code-block:: sh

+    # On Ubuntu only
+    sudo apt-get install optipng jpegoptim

     # Creates a virtualenv with all that is needed to develop the
     # site.
     python3.7 -m pip install pipenv